Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

 In this challenge series, you'll dive into **GitHub Copilot's** capabilities, starting with the setup and exploration of its features.
 From collaborative coding with GitHub Codespaces to experimenting with Copilot's suggestions and creating code for various tasks, you'll embark on a journey to harness the full potential of this revolutionary coding assistant.
 By the end of this challenge, you aim to demonstrate how **GitHub Copilot** can be effectively used to enhance coding productivity, improve code quality, and streamline the software development process at **Contoso Ltd**.

-## Prerequisites
+## Pré-requisitos

-Make sure you have the following from the CloudLabs-provided integrated environment:
+Certifique-se de ter o seguinte no ambiente integrado fornecido pelo CloudLabs:

-> **Note**: Prerequisites are already set up in the CloudLabs provided environment.
-If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this hackathon.
+> **Nota**: Os pré-requisitos já estão configurados no ambiente fornecido pelo CloudLabs.
+Se você estiver usando seu computador pessoal ou laptop, certifique-se de que todos os pré-requisitos necessários estejam instalados para completar este hackathon.

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [GitHub account](https://github.com/)
-- Python and NodeJs modules are installed in your Lab-VM in the directory **C:\Program Files**.
+- Módulos Python e NodeJs estão instalados em seu Lab-VM no diretório **C:\Program Files**.

-## Login to GitHub
+## Login no GitHub

 1. In the LABVM desktop search for **Microsoft Edge** **(1)**, click on **Microsoft Edge** **(2)** browser.